Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 ## 1. Basics
 ### Introduction
-Everything in python is an Object.
-A object has its own attributes and properties.

 ### Some Terminology
-* Literals: Are raw data given to variable, litrals are constant fix values eg integer 4, there is no other value replacement for int 4, so its a integer literal.
+* Literals: Are raw data given to a variable, litrals are constant fix values eg 4, there is no other value replacement for 4, so its a integer literal.
+A raw value by itself is a literal.eg 4,6,2.5,7.4,'string','something'.
+* Keywords: Are reserved words which are defined by python, so they can't be used as operands, say eg. if,else,for,while,is,as,or,not,and,def,class,return,yeild,pass,raise.
-* Operands/Variable: Are objects that hold values, it has its unique user-defined name, say eg. my_int, some_var, my_string12, my_list.
+* Operands/Variable: Are objects that hold values, it has a user-defined name, a name should not begin with a underscroll(because it is reserved for something else), other naming rules are similar to other languages. eg. my_int, some_var, my_string12, numbers_list.
-* Operators: Are used to perform operations on operands. say eg. +,-,/,\*,is,in,=,!,<,>,not,and,or.
+* Operators: Are used to perform operations on operands. eg. +,-,/,\*,is,in,=,!,<,>,.,not,and,or.
-* Keywords: Are reserved words which are defined inside python, so they can't be used as operands, say eg. if,else,for,while,is,as,or,not,and.
-* Expression:
-* Statements:
+* Expressions: Are a part of statement(as in expression statement), a expression is something that returns value/sequence by doing some operation(arthimatic/boolean/conditional/lambda function) in simple terms. eg x+4, a+"this", 5+6, a if a==2 else 30, a or b, 3 and 4, etc.
+* Statements: Are basically every instruction/line of code that python interpreter executes.
+There are simple statements(expression, assignment, yield, del, return, pass, raise, break, continue) and compound statements(if, while, for, try, with, function/class definations).

 ## 2. Data Types
 Are used to define the type of data a variable holds.
-Below are Data types in python.
+Python doesn't require declaration of data types like in c/c++/java.
+Any variable can be assigned any data type, a string variable can be assigned int or float or any other object it doesn't matter.
 Python has built-in 4 data types.
 ### Numeric
 * Three Numeric Types:
 1. int(interger): Numbers that do not have decimal values.